JahidDev24/TaskReminderApp_Flutter/README.md

 ---

 ## Contact
-For issues or feature requests, please open an issue on GitHub or contact [Your Name/Email].
+For issues or feature requests, please open an issue on GitHub or contact [Jahid khan/support@quantechbit.com].